mdshoaibuddinchanda/phishing_detection_benchmark/paper/draft.md

 Sensitivity analyses: We compared runs with and without resume-from-checkpoint; metrics remained stable, indicating that resumption does not bias results.
 Enabling gradient checkpointing reduced memory use at the expense of longer training time but did not materially change accuracy.
 Increasing max sequence length beyond 256 tokens yielded diminishing returns while raising latency and energy, reinforcing the chosen default.

-Visualization outputs: Accuracy and F1 bar charts show tight variance across runs; latency and energy plots reveal clearer separations.
+Visualization outputs: All figures are rendered in vector PDF format with publication-quality styling, including explicit serif typography, grayscale-safe color schemes, visible line widths, and minimal decorative elements.
+Accuracy and F1 bar charts show tight variance across runs; latency and energy plots reveal clearer separations.
 The Pareto frontier figure highlights the small but meaningful gap between RoBERTa-base and DistilBERT, helping teams decide whether the extra accuracy justifies the added cost.
 Model size plots aid packaging decisions, especially for edge or serverless deployments where image size matters.
+Benchmark tables are generated in three formats (CSV, Markdown, and LaTeX) for easy sharing, documentation, and paper submission.

 ## Discussion (500–700 words)